 To get the skins reattached involved much drilling and temporary attaching if aluminum pieces via small devices known as clecos (named for the Cleveland-based company that created them), or panel holders.
 Nearly every hole has a cleco installed in it to make sure everything lines up.
 After everything was checked and double checked, most of the clecos were removed and a polyurethan-based sealant was applied where the panels were to join.
 Then I used Olympic rivets, a blind (pop) rivet that mimics the look of the solid (bucked) rivets used elsewhere on the trailer's exterior.
 Each rivet got a dab of the sealant on it to make sure it sealed watertight upon installation, and excess sealant along panel seams and at rivet holes was wiped away using rags wet with mineral spirits.

-Note the annoying dent in the panel is still present,
+Aluminum skins temporarily attached with clecos.
+Note the annoying dent in the panel is still present, though much reduced from when I first acquired the trailer. |

 Alas, I have no pictures to show.
 I finished up about 9 PM, long after darkness had set in, and just a few minutes before the battery-powered work light ran out of juice.
 I still have to go back and cut off the remnants of the rivet shafts then apply a special tool to clean up each rivet head.
 I could have grabbed a fresh battery or an extension cord and kept working, except the special tool would make a lot of noise and I don't want to be the noisy neighbor.